Recovery after an ERCP

-It is important that you tell your GP or the emergency department doctor that you have had an ERCP.
-The team will contact the gastroenterology team for specialist advice.
+It is important to tell your GP or the emergency department doctor that you had an ERCP.
+They then contact the gastroenterology team for specialist advice.

 Side effects after an ERCP

 You might have discomfort when swallowing for at least 48 hours after an ERCP.
-This can last for several weeks, but it will get better.
+This discomfort can last for several weeks, but it gets better.

-If you have any bloating or tummy discomfort, this might be from the air that was put into your stomach during the procedure.
+If you have any bloating or tummy discomfort, this might be from the air that we put into your stomach during the procedure.
 This is normal and should settle within 24 hours.

-We will give you pain medicine into your bottom (a suppository) before the end of the procedure.
-This will reduce the risk of pancreatitis.
+We give you pain medicine into your bottom (a suppository) before the end of the procedure.
+This reduces the risk of pancreatitis (inflammation of the pancreas).

-You can take simple painkillers, such as paracetamol after an ERCP.
-You can buy these from a pharmacy or shop.
-Always follow the instructions and recommended amount (dose) on the leaflet that comes with this medicine.
+You can take simple painkillers, such as paracetamol, after an ERCP.
+You can buy them from a pharmacy or shop.
+Always follow the instructions and take the recommended amount (dose) on the leaflet that comes with the medicine.

-Your doctor or nurse will talk you through the procedure and any next steps before you leave hospital.
-However, you might be sleepy and not able to remember the details.
+Your doctor or nurse talks to you about the procedure and any next steps before you leave hospital.
+However, it might be hard to remember the details if you are sleepy.

-Many GPs do not have this report on their system for about 10 days to 2 weeks after your procedure.
+We send your results to the doctor who referred you for the test (your GP or hospital doctor).
+When you leave hospital, we also give you an endoscopy report.
+Many GPs do not get this report on their system for about 10 days to 2 weeks after your procedure.

 Resource number: 2559/VER5